 Boris Johnson has spoken in the House of Commons about the latest Coronavirus roadmap, designed to ease England out of lockdown.
-Speaking about the entire plan, he touched on the future of theatres, saying that theatres could open to socially-distanced audiences from 17 May, ahead of full capacity performances from 21 June.
+Speaking about the entire plan, he touched on the future of theatres, saying that theatres could open to socially-distanced audiences from 17 May, ahead of full capacity performances.
 You can read our full news story here.

 So, what does this mean for the future of London theatres, as well as nationwide entertainment venues?
 Here's the latest information said by Prime Minister Boris Johnson directly relating to entertainment.